Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 **local_test_env.yml**

-This file is an Anaconda environment file that contains the dependencies allowing you to run the tests.
+This file is a conda environment file that contains the dependencies allowing you to run the tests.
 To activate the testing environment:
 ```
 conda env update -f local_test_env.yml
 conda activate chairlift-test